Renetta Garrison Tull: Career and research

 From 2000 to 2001, Tull was an assistant professor at the University of Wisconsin-Madison in the Department of Communication Sciences and Disorders where she focused on technology development for persons with disabilities.

 In 2003, Tull was adjunct faculty at the University of Maryland, College Park in the Department of Hearing and Speech Sciences while at the same time becoming the Founding Director of the National Science Foundation funded PROMISE: Maryland's Alliance for Graduate Education and Professoriate (AGEP) at the University of Maryland, Baltimore County.
 She held the position of Director and Co-Principal Investigator of PROMISE until 2019.
 In 2005, Tull became the Director and Co-Principal Investigator of the Louis Stokes Alliance for Minority Participation (LSAMP) Bridge to Doctorate Program which aims to increase the representation of minority students in STEM graduate program and careers down the line.
 In 2007, Tull became the Assistant Dean for Graduate Student Development at University of Maryland Baltimore County.
 In 2016, Tull was appointed to Special Assistant to the Senior Vice Chancellor in the University System of Maryland as well as the Director for Graduate and Professional Pipeline Development.
 Finally in 2017, Tull was appointed Professor of Practice in the College of Engineering and Information technology as well as the Associate Vice Provost for Strategic Innovation at the UMBC.

-In 2019, Tull was recruited to the University of California, Davis to become the Inaugural Vice Chancellor for Diversity, Equity, and Inclusion.
+In 2019, Tull was recruited to the University of California, Davis to become the Inaugural Vice Chancellor for Inclusive Excellence.
 As Vice Chancellor, Tull uses her expertise in recruiting and retaining a diverse student body by fostering the development of underrepresented students in STEM.